source-foundry/FilterListManager/README.md

 To use remote filter list definition files, a text file must be saved on the path `~/GlyphsFilters/remote/defs.txt` with a newline-delimited list of URL that point to one or more filter list definition files.
 Each URL represents a new filter list definition for the Glyphs application.
 You may use the comment line indicators `#` and `//` in the `~/GlyphsFilters/remote/defs.txt` file.
 Empty lines are also permitted.

-An example remote filter list definition file that points to three new filters located on a remote Github server follows:
+An example remote filter list definition file that points to two new filters located on a remote Github server follows:

 ```
 // Remote filter list definitions